Image

 • Tier II Offenders: Offenders in this tier face a 25-year registration requirement and must report to the CLEO in person semiannually.
 These offenses include possession of child pornography, indecent exposure, and other nonviolent sexual crimes against minors.

 • Tier II Offenders: These have a lifetime registration requirement and must report to the CLEO in person every 90 days.
-Offenses in this category usually involve violent acts such as rape, child molestation, sexual assault, as well as repeat offenses.
+Offenses in this category usually involve violent acts like rape, child molestation, sexual assault, as well as repeat offenses.

 Penalties for Failing to Register as a Sex Offender in Camden County and Throughout Missouri

-Failure to register as a sex offender is a class E felony unless you are required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it becomes a class D felony.
+Failure to register as a sex offender is a class E felony unless you are required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it is elevated to a class D felony.

 Child Pornography Defense Lawyer Camden County, MO | Criminal Defense Law Firm in Camden County, MO | Combs Waterkotte